"We raise corn, soybeans and pigs. But the most important thing we are raising on our farm is our kids." Blane Olson

 “Five generations ago we started doing this, and five generations from now I hope we are still doing this.”

 Burgener Pork Inc. consists of the four Burgener brothers, Bret, Brad, Chris and Chad who farm together outside of Moweaqua, IL.
 You could say that farming is in their blood.
 They each enjoy a specific part of the farm and specialize in that area, all while working as a team.
 Bret is talented when it comes to maintaining the barns and taking care of pigs.
 Brad mostly enjoys planting and harvesting the row crops.
 Chris specializes in farrowing and breeding pigs, where Chad enjoys trucking the pigs to and from the farm.

 “We get along so well, that’s what really makes it tick.”

-Alan Kollmann and his wife, Michelle, have been married for 21 years.
+IPPA Past President, Alan Kollmann, and his wife, Michelle, have been married for over 20 years.
 They have three sons, Jared, Eric, Justin and a daughter, Jenna.
 Alan is a third-generation farmer from Effingham County.
 On the farm, they have a 1,000 head feeder-to-finish contract barn, 40 show pig sows, and a small grain farm consisting of corn and soybeans.
 Alan is a husband, father, school board member and pig farmer.
-His dedication to the local community is apparent in his everyday actions.
-He is a true leader and we are thankful that he is serving as president of our association this coming year.

 “Our kids are involved daily, so they get to see all aspects of the operation.
 And whenever they get done, they feel that sense of accomplishment.”